-Barrow, a 10-time Emmy Award winner, joined CBS Sports in May 1975 as a spotter/researcher and has served in virtually every capacity of CBS Sports’ golf production.
+Barrow, a 12-time Emmy Award winner, joined CBS Sports in May 1976 as a spotter/researcher and has served in virtually every capacity of CBS Sports’ golf production.
 Barrow produced CBS Sports' coverage of ski jumping and nordic combined at the 1994 Olympic Winter Games and was the associate director of the primetime broadcasts at the 1992 Olympic Winter Games.
 He also has served as producer for coverage of NCAA basketball, college football and auto racing.

 Barrow produced coverage of the 1998 Daytona 500 for which he received an Emmy nomination.
 As associate producer, his credits include the Masters and PGA Championship; NCAA Men's Final Four; Daytona 500; U.S. Open Tennis Championships; THE NFL TODAY and six Super Bowls.
-Barrow has earned Emmy Awards for his work on the NCAA Division I Men’s Basketball Championship, the Daytona 500 and the NFL.
+Barrow also has earned Emmy Awards for his work on the NCAA Division I Men’s Basketball Championship, the Daytona 500 and the NFL.

-* * *
+* * * * *